Twitter still matters if you expect your business to become an online authority.

 If we really want to understand what makes Twitter such a powerful marketing tool, we need to consider how Twitter became the platform it is today.

-If you’ve been a member of the social media marketing community for some time, I don’t have to remind you that Twitter has changed quite a bit over the years.
+If you’ve been a member of the social media marketing community for some time, I don’t have to remind you that Twitter has changed a lot over the years.
+Just take a look at their original design:

 Why is all of this important?
 Because when you consider the development of this platform, one thing becomes clear: this is a decidedly unique social media experience.